MB3hel/CMakeMSP430/README.md

 - Uses MSP430 GCC (not TI compiler!)
     - Install from [TI's Site](https://www.ti.com/tool/MSP430-GCC-OPENSOURCE)
     - Install to default location (use installer not toolchain only archives as the support files are needed too).
+    - Note: On macOS, it may default to `/home/username/ti/msp430-gcc`, but install to `/Applications/ti/msp430-gcc` instead
     - Do not use Linux system packages (these are typically the older non-elf toolchain which is gcc 4.6).
 The newer elf toolchain is needed!
 - Requires CMake 3.20 or newer
 - Requires ninja build system installed and in your path